PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 **STOP**: Say that we release one *A* particle and one *B* particle at the same location.
 On average, how much farther from the origin will *A* be than *B*?

 We now will add some reactions to our system.
 The *B* particles are "fed" into the system at some constant rate *f*.
-This means that in a unit of time, the concentration of *B* particles in the system will increase by *f*.
+This means that in a given unit of time, the concentration of *B* particles in the system will increase by *f*.

-Similarly, there is another constant rate *k* dictating a "death" rate of the *B* particles; in a unit of time, the concentration of *B* particles in the system will decrease by *k* due to a subset of the *B* particles being chosen for removal from the system.
+Similarly, there is another constant rate *k* dictating a "death" rate of the *B* particles; in a unit of time, each *B* particle in the system will have probability *k* of being chosen for removal from the system.
+As a result, the concentration of *B* particles in the system will decrease by approximately a factor of *k* in each time step.

-(Question for Noah: Is there a better explanation of these?)

 Finally, the system has a single reaction of the two particles with each other.
 If an *A* particle and two *B* particles encounter each other, then the *A* particle is replaced by a third *B* particle.
 This reaction can be summarized by the following chemical reaction.

-$$A + 2B \rightarrow 3B$$
+<center><em>A</em> + 2<em>B</em> → 3<em>B</em></center>

 This reaction is why we compared *A* to prey and *B* to predators, since we can imagine this reaction as two *B* particles consuming an *A* particle and conceiving an offspring *B* particle.

-(Question for Noah: Is the rate of this reaction important?
-What are its units in CellBlender?)
+This reaction may also have a rate *r* associated with it, meaning that when an *A* particle and two *B* particles encounter each other, the reaction takes place with probability equal to *r*.

+* NOAH: is r equal to 1 in the simulation?
+We should specify this.

 ## Changing parameters influence the macro behavior of the reaction-diffusion system